RenderKit/oidn/doc/training.md

 In addition to the already mentioned `split_exr.py` script, the toolkit contains a few other image utilities as well.

-The `compare_exr.py` script compares two EXR images using the specified image quality metrics, similar to the `infer.py` tool.
+The `compare_image.py` script compares two feature images (preferably having the dataset filename format to correctly detect the feature) using the specified image quality metrics, similar to the `infer.py` tool.

-`convert_exr.py` converts an EXR image to another image format (or also EXR), optionally performing tonemapping too if conversion from HDR to LDR is needed.
+`convert_image.py` converts a feature image to a different image format (and/or a different feature, e.g. HDR color to LDR), performing tonemapping and other transforms as well if needed.